seriousManual/node-piglow-cli/README.md

 Each parameter can be specified individually as a command line parameter.
 See the section [Adressing](https://github.com/zaphod1984/node-piglow#adressing) for a detailed overview.

 When the parameter `mocked` is assigned, the parameters will not be passed to the piglow board but to a mocking backend.
 This is useful in a testing environment.
-(See the [Mocking](#mocking) section)

 ````bash
 $ piglow --leg_1 100 --mocked